aldelaro5/Bug-Fables-Internal-Docs/Enums and IDs/Records IDs.md

+# Record entry
+A record entry is a collectible bound to a `bool` that tells whether or not the specific entry for the record has been acheived in the library.
+Their values are saved in the save file and the array of them is located at index 0 of the `MainManager.instance.librarystuff` array and it contains 256 elements (most are not used as the array is overprosioned in size).
+On compatible platforms, enabling a record also unlocks its associated acheivement.

+## Record entries table
 ID | Name | Description
 ----- | ------ | ------
 0 | Ultimate Team! | Defeat a very powerful foe.